 - Increasing pre-K parent involvement.

-The ELC will incorporate the input received at the focus groups in its report to the Mayor.
+The ELC incorporated the input received at the focus groups in its report to the Mayor.

-The Council has also completed three public hearings and two public meetings.
-An additional ELC meeting was be held on June 12 at City Hall, Room 309-A, 30 Church Street.
+The Council completed three public hearings and two public meetings.

 Early Learning Council Members